Andrevitali/g8-2024-website/_pages/data.markdown

 <br>
 Both places variously mentioned in newspapers and food blog articles specifically addressing that particular dish.
 <br>
-The same goes for saltimbocca, for instance [here](https://www.corriere.it/cook/news/cards/roma-migliori-trattorie-secondo-guida-michelin/migliori-trattorie-roma-armando-pantheon.shtml) **Il Corriere della Sera** mentions Armando al Pantheon as one of the best restaurant in Rome, in particular for saltimbocca.<br>
+The same goes for saltimbocca, for instance [**Il Corriere della Sera**](https://www.corriere.it/cook/news/cards/roma-migliori-trattorie-secondo-guida-michelin/migliori-trattorie-roma-armando-pantheon.shtml)  mentions Armando al Pantheon as one of the best restaurant in Rome, in particular for saltimbocca.<br>
 The guide [**Scatti di Gusto**](https://www.scattidigusto.it/ristoranti/dove-mangiare-la-coda-alla-vaccinara-a-roma-tradizione-e-trattorie/) suggests, amog others, SantoPalato, Checchino dal 1887, Lo Scopettaro  to try coda alla vaccinara.
 They are in the CraveIT top 10s.
 <br>
-trippa (Osteria La Sol Fa), abbacchio (Matricianella), Both [**La Cucina Italiana**](https://www.lacucinaitaliana.it/news/in-primo-piano/dove-mangiare-i-suppli-a-roma/) and [**Il GamberoRosso**](https://www.gamberorosso.it/notizie/classifiche/dove-mangiare-suppli-a-roma-i-migliori-della-capitale/) agree inrecommending Supplizio, Trapizzino, Sbanco or L'Elementare as best restaurants where try supplì in Rome.
+trippa (Osteria La Sol Fa), abbacchio (Matricianella), Both [**La Cucina Italiana**](https://www.lacucinaitaliana.it/news/in-primo-piano/dove-mangiare-i-suppli-a-roma/) and [**Il GamberoRosso**](https://www.gamberorosso.it/notizie/classifiche/dove-mangiare-suppli-a-roma-i-migliori-della-capitale/) agree in recommending Supplizio, Trapizzino, Sbanco or L'Elementare as best restaurants where try supplì in Rome.
 <br>
-Moreover  [**La Puntarella Rossa**](h https://www.puntarellarossa.it/2019/10/29le-migliori-gricie-di-roma-sfida-a-sette-con-prezzi-e-classifica/) mentions Osteria Bonelli and da Enzo al 29 for the best gricia inRome.
+Moreover  [**La Puntarella Rossa**](h https://www.puntarellarossa.it/2019/10/29le-migliori-gricie-di-roma-sfida-a-sette-con-prezzi-e-classifica/) mentions Osteria Bonelli and da Enzo al 29 for the best gricia in Rome.
 <br>
-Lastly, for pajata and baccalà CraveIT reccomands Dar Filettaro and Sora Lella respectively, two important realities in the panorama oftraditional Roman cuisine
+Lastly, for pajata and baccalà CraveIT reccomands Dar Filettaro and Sora Lella respectively, two important realities in the panorama of traditional Roman cuisine.
 <br>
-puntarelle (da Gino al Parlamento).
 <br>
 A peculiarly encouraging result is that the top 2 places among CraveIT’s “carciofi alla giudia” results are restaurants located at the Jewish ghetto, an area where no restaurants recommended for other dishes appear.
 The dish is classic in Roman Jewish tradition but is widely cooked and eaten in any restaurant offering Roman cuisine.
 <br>